 Spending extensive time on your feet during the day, wearing uncomfortable shoes, twisting your ankle, and having high arches or flat feet, all increase the likelihood of severe foot pain.
-We find out why this happens and provide personalized treatment for foot pain management and relief.
+We find out why this happens and provide a personalizd foot pain treatment plan for pain management and relief.

 The foot consists of 26 small bones and cartilages, each connected through multiple joints, ligaments and muscles.
 Daily activity, strenuous work, and long shifts can expose it to many stressors, some of which never end.
 Without treatment, the mildest pain could turn into swelling, irritation or injury.